jncraton/retrieval-augmented-generation/readme.md

 Retrieval Augmented Generation
 ==============================

-This programming excecise explores using [retrieval augmented generation](https://arxiv.org/abs/2005.11401) (RAG) to ground large language models to help generate factual responses and prevent hallucinations.
-This experiences is targetted toward folks who are extremely new to Python and programming and has two distinct learning objectives:
+This programming exercise explores using [retrieval augmented generation](https://arxiv.org/abs/2005.11401) (RAG) to ground large language models to help generate factual responses and prevent hallucinations.
+This experiences is targeted toward folks who are extremely new to Python and programming and has two distinct learning objectives:

 1. Gain familiarity with commonly used string methods
 2. Develop a basic understand of retrieval augmented generation for LLMs

-Language Modelling
+Language Modeling
 ------------------

-Language modelling is the task of predicting one comes next in a language utterance.
+Language modeling is the task of predicting one comes next in a language utterance.

-For example, consider the phrace "They ran to a local".
+For example, consider the phrase "They ran to a local".
 A language model could [compute probabilities](https://exbert-project-exbert.hf.space/client/exBERT.html?model=gpt2&modelKind=autoregressive&sentence=They%20ran%20to%20a%20local&layer=11&heads=..0,1,2,3,4,5,6,7,8,9,10,11&threshold=0.7&tokenInd=null&tokenSide=null&maskInds=..&hideClsSep=true) of the next word in this phrase as:

 | Word       | Probability |
 | ---------- | ----------- |